flyteorg/flyte/rsts/concepts/data_management.rst

 **Runtime**
-A runtime, the data is passed through Flyte using :std:ref:`ref_flyteidl.core.literal`s and the values are set.
+At runtime, the data is passed through Flyte using :std:ref:`ref_flyteidl.core.literal`  and the values are set.
 For Files, the corresponding Literal is called LiteralBlob - :std:ref:`ref_flyteidl.core.blob`, which stands for a binary large object.
 Many different objects can be mapped to the underlying `Blob` or `Struct` types.
 For example and Image is a Blob, as pandas.DataFrame is a Blob of type parquet etc.